Catosine/COMP310-ECSE427-Operating-System/assignment1/README.md

 # To compile the project
 make mysh

-# To run the shell
+# To test the shell
-./mysh
+make test

 # Clean
 make clean